Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 75: May 16, 2020

+**Today's Progress**: I went over some of the basic in git today.

+**Thoughts**: Pretty basic but I still need the practice and repetition.
+I don't feel like spending 20+ hours on a git course right now so this Git-it app/tutorial is really handly.
+I learnt that `$` dollar sign signifies the **command line** in code examples.
+Version control is synonamous with tracking changes. `git diff` in the terminal shows how the current state of the project differs from the latest commit. `remote` repositories live on some server somewhere.
+By pushing `local` changes from my computer to the remote I can keep my project up to date. `pulling` down changes from the remote to my local computer enables me and others to work on the same projects together.

+**Experimented with**: `git config --global user.name` setting a username in the git config.
+Connecting a local repo to a remote repo.

+**Link(s) to work**: [Git-it](http://jlord.us/git-it/)

 ### Day 74: May 15, 2020

 **Today's Progress**: Worked on animating a dropdown using the package _react-transition-group_.
 I also found a nice command I'll be using more in the future as well as got a small heart attack from following along a [Fireship.io tutorial](https://www.youtube.com/watch?v=IF6k0uZuypA&list=PLDYvKtwxa9g39626F5PhHborthRAKaI6v&index=9&t=0s).